owenjklan/texttab/README.md

 ```

 The very last line of `TestFormatter`'s definition shows the expected values
 that are required in the returned tuple.
-Format string is optional.
-It will
+Format string is optional, but if not
+used, then an empty string should be returned.
+Format strings will usually be
+ANSI terminal control sequences, especially those for colour and attributes.
-be _rendered_ (ie: printed to the terminal) but _does not count to the length
+The returned format string value will be _rendered_ (ie: printed to the
-of the value string_.
+terminal) but _does not count to the length of the value string_.

 The value string is the actual string-representation for
 what you want to appear in the table cell.

-The last element of the tuple,
+The last element of the tuple, `reset`, is a boolean and indicates whether an
-`reset`, indicates whether an ANSI "reset attributes" control sequence should
+ANSI "reset attributes" control sequence should be output.
+This is usually
-be output.
-This is usually needed (ie: returned as `True`) if control sequences
+needed (ie: returned as `True`) if control sequences that manipulate colour or
-that manipulate colour or other text attributes, were used in the output
+other text attributes, were used in the returned format string.
-format string.

 ### Column Specifications
 Next in the example `testprog` source, comes the column definitions for the